sisihagen/website/content/en/blog/2019/uranium-ammunition-the-secretive-million-murder.md

   - The uranium munitions used in the Yugoslavia wars of the 1990s, Iraq, Afghanistan and again in Syria by the United States and Great Britain have a deadly long-term effect.
 As a result, hundreds of thousands of people may die from it in the next few years.

   - The Western media don't want to know about it.
-A science journalist for the German daily [DIE ZEIT](https://en.wikipedia.org/wiki/Die_Zeit "Die Zeit"), Gero von Randow, has been instrumental in helping to silence these «most adventurous conjectures» the German press – on behalf of, or at least at the request of the editor-in-chief at the time, [Theo Sommer](https://en.wikipedia.org/wiki/Theo_Sommer "Theo Sommer") and the (still ruling) editor-in-chief and NATO lover [Josef Joffe](https://en.wikipedia.org/wiki/Josef_Joffe "Josef Joffe").
+A science journalist for the German daily [DIE ZEIT](https://en.wikipedia.org/wiki/Die_Zeit "Die Zeit"), Gero von Randow, has been instrumental in helping to silence these "most adventurous conjectures" the German press – on behalf of, or at least at the request of the editor-in-chief at the time, [Theo Sommer](https://en.wikipedia.org/wiki/Theo_Sommer "Theo Sommer") and the (still ruling) editor-in-chief and NATO lover [Josef Joffe](https://en.wikipedia.org/wiki/Josef_Joffe "Josef Joffe").

 It is to be feared that the media will continue to remain silent on this.
 Thousands of victims of Nato terror would sue for war crimes and which of the member of the NATO terrorist organisation would be happy about that?